johnwcowan/r7rs-work/BuffersCowan.md

-== Edit Buffers ==
+## Edit Buffers

 This is a very preliminary description of edit buffers, basically mutable variable-length strings with some pointers into them.
-Temporarily, these functions are defined in terms of their [[http://www.gnu.org/software/emacs/manual/html_node/elisp/Buffers.html#Buffers|Emacs Lisp]] equivalents, with the following exceptions:
+Temporarily, these functions are defined in terms of their [Emacs Lisp](http://www.gnu.org/software/emacs/manual/html_node/elisp/Buffers.html#Buffers) equivalents, with the following exceptions:

 * There is no notion of the current buffer, so most procedures have the buffer as the first argument.
- * Buffers do not have intrinsic names, so ''buffer-or-name'' arguments accept only buffers.
+* Buffers do not have intrinsic names, so *buffer-or-name* arguments accept only buffers.
 * Point and markers are zero-based, as is usual in Scheme.
 Point is an advancing marker and is acceptable to the marker API.
 * Ranges are min-inclusive and max-exclusive, also as is usual in Scheme.
 * The start and end arguments are optional everywhere, as in R7RS-small.

-== Procedures ==
+## Procedures

-This list is ''very'' tentative, and may grow to include SRFI 13, or shrink to exclude unnecessary cruft, or both.
+This list is *very* tentative, and may grow to include SRFI 13, or shrink to exclude unnecessary cruft, or both.

-=== Whole buffers ===
+### Whole buffers

 (buffer? obj) == (bufferp object)